Core Process for Business

 You can start and do this anywhere.
 It could be a top team, a diagonal slice across the organisation, a group of volunteers or everybody, including suppliers and customers.
 You simply tell each other your stories about your organisation working at its best.
 The idea is for the talker and the listener(s) to enjoy the experience.
 What happened?
 What did you feel?
 What made it go so well?
 What did you do that made it go so well?

-When you pay attention to and enquire into good things you get more of them.
+When you pay attention to and enquire into good things, you get more of them.
 This lifts everyone’s spirits.
 It’s very easy to test this.
 Simply talking about a happy time makes you happy.
 You can expand these conversations across the organisation.
-Simply having them will enliven the whole organisation.
+Merely having them will enliven the whole organisation.

 You can ask, what are we doing when we are at our best and distil this down to a simple and memorable phrase.
 You can use this to guide and inform action.
 It will bring out the best in you and your people.